edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

     `profile: http-export`
      then service key will be `app-http-export-mycloud`

-!!! edgey "EdgeX 2.0"
-    The deprecated lowercase ``edgex_service` environment variable specific have been removed for EdgeX 2.0

 ### Custom Configuration

 Applications can specify custom configuration in the service's configuration file in two ways.